Microb-vn/pyMediaNames/README.md

 ## Using different configuration files

 To be able to support processing media created by different devices - and when these devices use different filename formats - you can create multiple configuration files.
 Just copy your settings.json file to a file with the name *\<device\>settings.json* and adjust the attributes where needed in that new file.
 Launch the script with parameter -SettingsFile *\<your-new-settingsfile-name\>*.
+That way you can create a settingsfile for each camera/mobile phone which will convert the possible different filename formats into one custom format: the one you like most.\
-Make sure the settingsfiles are in the same folder as the PoShmediaNames.ps1 script and you're good to go.
+Make sure the settingsfiles are in the same folder as the pymediaNames.py script and you're good to go.

 For safety, always run the program against a set of copies of the photo's and video's.

-### About **processing media images**:
+### About **processing your media images**:

 Best approach to process digital and/or scanned (paper) photo images depends on the media you process.
 Look at the below scenario's for different approaches: